kedro-org/kedro-viz/CONTRIBUTING.md

 Python dependencies in Kedro-Viz are usually updated automatically through tools like Dependabot or triggered by deprecation warnings.
 When updating dependencies, especially the lower-bound version, it's essential to also update the `lower-requirements.txt` file manually.
 This ensures that our e2e tests reflect the latest dependencies, maintaining project stability and compatibility.

 If the lower-bound e2e test fails, it indicates that some dependencies may not work correctly with Kedro-Viz.
-To resolve this, update the problematic dependency in both `requirements.txt` and `lower-requirements.txt`.
+To resolve this, update the problematic dependency in both `pyproject.toml` and `lower-requirements.txt`.

 # Release guidelines